Woman, 3 suspected rebels killed in Kashmir fighting

 Woman, 3 suspected rebels killed in Kashmir fightingNew

-SRINAGAR, India (AP) — Officials say three suspected rebels and a 45-year-old woman were killed during a gunbattle between government forces and anti-India rebels in the main city of disputed Kashmir, officials said.
-An Indian paramilitary spokesman said the gunfight erupted shortly after scores of counterinsurgency police and soldiers launched an operation based on a tip about militants.
+SRINAGAR, India (AP) — Officials say three suspected rebels and a 45-year-old woman have been killed during a gunbattle between government forces and anti-India rebels in the main city in disputed Kashmir.
+An Indian paramilitary spokesman says the clash erupted shortly after scores of counterinsurgency police and soldiers launched an operation based on a tip about militants.
 The gunfight also left a paramilitary officer wounded.
 As the fighting raged, residents marched nearby in solidarity with the rebels.
 Government forces fired shotgun pellets and tear gas at the stone-throwing protesters.
 No casualties were immediately reported in the clashes.
 Most Muslim Kashmiris oppose Indian rule in the region.